Bakhtiyor Matyakubov: Murders

 On March 14, Matyakubov was near the Polytechnic Institute Metro Station when he took notice of a 52-year-old saleswoman working at a flower stall.
 He waited until there were no possible witnesses, went inside and lunged at the woman, stabbing her multiple times.
 The wounded victim cried out for help and begged for mercy, which seemingly scared him off, as instead of finishing her off, Matyakubov stole some gold jewellery from her purse and left.
 By that time, authorities had been alerted that a murderer was stalking the city and started distributing facial composites of the alleged suspect.
 Fearing imminent arrest, Matyakubov left Kyiv and returned to Moscow.

 On March 17, he was strolling around Izmaylovsky Park when he noticed 44-year-old Elmira Gusenko walking her dog.
 He noticed that she had a ring on her finger, which made him consider targeting her because he thought she was 'flaunting' herself.
 Matyakubov then caught up with Gusenko and attempted to kill her with a single stab, but as she was still alive, he continued to stab her until she succumbed to her injuries.
 Gusenko's body was found mere minutes later by passers-by, but by that time, Matyakubov had managed to escape.

 On April 4, Matyakubov staked out a confectionery shop on Leskov Street, where 35-year-old Natalya Elkina was working.
 After making sure that there were no customers inside, he went in and stabbed her 29 times, splattering blood all over the counter and nearby walls.
 He then stole 3,000 rubles and fled in a car.
 Matyakubov later claimed that he had killed Elkina because she was blonde and had blue eyes, and since he considered all women with these characteristics whores, he had to kill her.

 On the next day, feeling the urge to kill another woman, Matyakubov drove his car to Balashikha and sought another victim.
 He approached a local medical supplies store and asked the 53-year-old saleswoman, Irina Chekanova, if they had any white coats.
-She replied that they did not, and she allegedly looked at him in a negative way, Matyakubov pulled out his knife and stabbed her seven times.
+She replied that they did not, and allegedly looked at him in a negative way.
+Matyakubov pulled out his knife and stabbed her seven times.
 He did not take anything from the store this time, and simply left.

 His final attack occurred four days later.
 In order to celebrate his birthday, Matyakubov decided that he would go to the "Jaga-jaga" sex shop in Moscow, where 26-year-old Yulia Lebezhina worked.
 As he considered it "immoral" for decent women to work at such places, he went in, stabbed her to death, stole 8,810 rubles and left.
 Matyakubov would later claim that he regretted killing Lebezhina as he found her pretty, and also said that he dreamed of her several times.